lookit/lookit-docs/docs/source/community-irb-and-legal-information.rst

 Overview
 ---------

-Before you can run a study on CHS, there are three things you'll need to do:
+Before you can run a study on CHS/Lookit, there are three things you'll need to do:

-1) Sign and return the access agreement (details below).
+1) Sign and return the Lookit access agreement (details below).
 This covers your entire lab.
 You only have to do this once.

 2) Get IRB approval at your own institution (details below).